 DNA and epigenetics – what is inherited?

 The example with the defective factor V gene is a typical one for a hereditary diseaseg.
-Epigenetics plays no role in this case because the underlying information regarding the gene is defective.
-For a long time it was believed that we only inherit the genes from our parents and only acquire epigenetics (i.e. the volume adjustment) later.
+Epigenetics plays no role in this case, since the underlying information regarding the gene is defectiveFor a long time, it was believed that we only inherit genes from our parents and acquire epigenetics (i.e. volume control) later.
 According to current research, this is not correct.
-So let's also inherit some volume control settings from our parents?
+So do we also inherit some volume control presets from our parents?

 Can trauma be inherited?

-Can excess weight be inherited?
+Can obesity be inherited?

-Another question is whether overweight parents pass on their epigenetic patterns to their children and thus make them more susceptible to obesity.
-Here too, direct evidence is still lacking, but there are certainly indications that this is possible.
-In a study in rats, for example, b It can be found that the exposure to a pesticide (DDT = dichlorodiphenyltrichloroethane) in subsequent generations results in a 50 percent Incidence of obesity resulted.
+Another question is, whether overweight parents pass on their epigenetic patterns to their children and thus make them more susceptible to obesityHere, too, direct evidence is still lacking, but there are indications that this is possible.
+In rats, for example, it was found that the exposure to a pesticide (DDT = dichlorodiphenyltrichloroethane) in subsequent generations to a 50 percent incidence of obesity.

 Do you know your biological age?
 The epiAge test has the answer.

-Epigenetics and biological age
+Epigenetics and Biological Age

-Each of us has our own epigenetic patterns and yet we also have similarities.
-One of the first to recognize this is Steve Horvath.
-He looked into the question of how biological age can be measured, using epigenetics.
-The researcher developed the Horvath Clock named after him, which can be used to measure the biological age of cells very accurately.
+Each of us has our own unique epigenetic patterns, but we also have similarities.
+One of the first people to recognize this is Steve Horvath.
+He has been working on the question of how to measure biological age, using the epigeneticsThe researcher developed the Horvath Clock, which can be used to measure the biological age of cells very accurately.

 Over the course of our lives, typical markings accumulate on our DNA.
-The spots are characteristic and the same for every person.
-On this basis, the first epigenetic age test was developed.
+The locations are characteristic and the same for every person.On this basis, the first epigenetic age test was developed.

 The key to longevity?